WeegeeNumbuh1/FlightGazer/README.md

 > journalctl -u flightgazer # use arrow keys to navigate, press 'q' to exit
 > ```
 ### Interactive Mode
-The script and python file are designed to run interactively in a console.
+The script and python file are designed to run interactively in a terminal.
 If you run the following command manually:
 ```
 sudo bash /path/to/FlightGazer/FlightGazer-init.sh
 ```